prebid/Prebid.js/dev-docs/examples/criteo-setup.md

 - <strong>Bidder Setup for Criteo.</strong>
 - Criteo bidder is called as part of the prebid.js setup
 - keyword are passed to the adserver using the standard RTA integration
-- one set of line item must be set in the adserver to manage criteo bidder separately
+- one set of line item must be set in the adserver to manage criteo bidder separately.
+Follow Criteo's RTA guideline for the line item setup.

 jsfiddle_link: jsfiddle.net/hqz36ew2/1/embedded/html,result
 code_height: 2210